axelf4/hotfuzz/README.md

 The [flx] package - which out-of-the-box only supports [Ido] - has scoring criteria similar to those used by hotfuzz, but works a little differently.
-Its bountiful use of caching
-means it can be faster at scoring long candidates.
+Its bountiful use of caching means it can be faster at scoring long candidates.
 Since the ordering of completions differs between flx and hotfuzz you are encouraged to try both.

+### fussy

+The [fussy] completion style is generic over different fuzzy scoring backends, flx and the Emacs Lisp implementation of hotfuzz being two of them. fussy also implements caching of filtered candidates.
+Although some of the scoring backends are implemented as dynamic modules, hotfuzz has the advantage of passing all completion candidates to its dynamic module en masse, allowing sorting and filtering to be parallelized.

 ### orderless